-The ANTP and ANTN pins provide RF output from the PA when AX8052F131 is in transmitting mode.
+The ANTP and ANTN pins provide RF input to the LNA when AX8052F151 is in receiving mode, and RF output from the PA when AX8052F151 is in transmitting mode.
 A small antenna can be connected with an optional translation network.
-The network must provide DC power to the PA.
+The network must provide DC power to the PA and LNA.
 A biasing to VREG is necessary.